 Jaguar I-Pace claims sports car level performance combined with next-gen artificial intelligence technology and five-seat SUV practicality.
 Its 90 kWh Lithium-ion battery uses 432 pouch cells to deliver a range of 480 km.
-80% of the battery can be charged in just 40 minutes using a 100 kW DC rapid charger while a 7 kW home charger can do the same in just over 10 hours.
 Two electric motors placed at each axle offer 400 PS of power and 696 Nm of torque that can launch the I-Pace from 0 to 100 km/h in 4.8 seconds.
 With the battery placed as low as possible between the axles, it provides a 50:50 weight distribution.
 A double-wishbone front and integral link rear suspension influence the driving dynamics.

-In India, Jaguar has tied up with Tata Power to prepare a skeletal charging infrastructure before customers walk into the dealers asking for a test drive.
-Tata Power will install charging solutions for Jaguar Land Rover across its retail network of 27 outlets in 24 cities besides a wallbox solution at the customer’s home or office.
+In India, JLR has tied up with Tata Power to prepare a skeletal charging infrastructure before customers walk into the dealers asking for a test drive.
+Tata Power will install charging solutions for Jaguar Land Rover across its retail network of 27 outlets in 24 cities besides a wallbox solution at the customer’s home or office in the aforementioned specification.

 Besides, Jaguar I-Pace customers can access the wide network in the public charging infrastructure that Tata Power is building, with 700 charging outlets promised by March 2021.
 Tata Power already has more than 200 charging points in more than 23 cities.
-The company provides a range of AC and DC chargers, starting from 7 kW to 50 kW capacity, across India for its group brands (Jaguar, Land Rover & Tata Motors) as well as other OEMs like MG Motor.
+The company provides a range of AC and DC chargers, starting from 7 kW to 50 kW capacity, across India for Tata Group brands (Jaguar, Land Rover & Tata Motors) as well as other OEMs like MG Motor.
 Charging the Jaguar I-Pace using a typical 50 kW charger for an hour can give it a range of up to 270 km (WLTP).

 Interior & Features